Brownfield register information

 Whilst every effort has been taken to ensure the accuracy of information here, if an error has been made please do not hesitate to contact Planning Policy using the contact details below.

-More information about brownfield land registers can be found on the Department for Communities and Local Government website.
+More information about brownfield land registers can be found on the Central Government website.